 round of funding, please visit current

-expectation that these will lead to and support applications for
+that these will lead to and support applications for larger scale

-Applications are accepted from not for profit research groups
+Applications are open to not for profit research groups and

-and organisations led from the UK but where collaborative proposal
+organisations led from the UK but where collaborative proposal are

 The application process for this scheme is administered by